About A.R.F.-Animal Rescue Foundation

 Kathy is a retired school teacher, having taught second and third grade in the Chicago Public Schools for 41 years.
 She got her first cat when her son was eight years old, adopting a single small black cat, Satin.
 Then her other two sons needed kittens of their own, bringing the household total cats to three, and the rest is history!
 You can find Kathy at our weekly cat adoption events making sure her foster cats go to a good home.

-Director, Events, Marketing, Social Media, and Technology
+Director, Events, Marketing, and Social Media

 Susan brings more than 15 years of digital marketing and technology experience to her work with A.R.F.
 Her two passions are delivering exceptional customer experiences and saving animals.
 In her free time you can find her at the Wheaton PetSmart Adoption Center playing with the resident friendly felines.